Zeigren/bookstack_docker/README.md

 - yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
 - yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)
-- dhparam.pem = Diffie-Hellman parameter (you'll need to create/copy this)
 - bookstacksql_root_password = Root password for your SQL database
 - bookstacksql_password = BookStack user password for your SQL database